packmad/SmaliRenamer/README.md

 Sometimes using [ApkTool](http://ibotpeaches.github.io/Apktool/) can happen that the names of decompiled classes contain characters that generate errors during the rebuild.

-With this script the classes whose names contain characters different from the letters of the alphabet [A-Za-z] will be renamed with a default prefix and an incremental number and after that every occurrences in the code is renamed.
+With this script the classes whose names contain characters that are different from the letters of the alphabet [A-Za-z] will be renamed with a default prefix and an incremental number.

+After this phase every occurrences in the smali code is renamed.

 After that you can run the rebuild with ApkTool.
 Enjoy :)